 Exposure to the following health risks, with their corresponding O*NET scores, came out as the top concerns for CRNAs: disease and infections (94), contaminants (79) and radiation (71.8).

 Exposure to these workplace health risks could lead to cancer, heart disease, and other illnesses that cause the majority of short and long-term disability.
-In fact, if you’re around the age of 40, your chances of experiencing a disability prior to age 65 which lasts three months or greater are 21% or approximately 1 in 5.
+In fact, for CRNAs at or over the age of 40, your chances of experiencing a disability before you reach the age of 65 that lasts at least three months are 21%, or approximately 1 in 5.

 Choosing Your CRNA Disability Insurance Provider